galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 # Introduction
 {:.no_toc}

 In many eukaryotic organisms, such as humans, the genome is tightly packed and organized with the help of nucleosomes (heterochromatin).
 A nucleosome is a complex formed by eight histone proteins that is wrapped with DNA.
 If the DNA is transcribed into RNA, the DNA will be opened and loosened from the nucleosome complex (euchromatin).
 Many factors, such as the chromatin structure, the position of the nucleosomes, and histone modifications, play an important role in the organization and accessibility of the DNA.
 Consequently, these factors are also important for the activation and inactivation of genes. **A**ssay for **T**ransposase-**A**ccessible **C**hromatin using **seq**uencing ([ATAC-Seq](https://en.wikipedia.org/wiki/ATAC-seq)) is a method to investigate the accessibility of chromatin and thus a method to determine regulatory mechanisms of gene expression.
 The method can help identify promoter regions and potential enhancers and silencers.
-A promoter is the DNA region close to the transcription start site.
+A promoter is the DNA region close to the transcription start site (TSS).
 It contains binding sites for transcription factors that will recruit the RNA polymerase.
 An enhancer is a DNA region that can be located up to 1 Mb downstream or upstream of the promoter.
 When transcription factors bind an enhancer and contact a promoter region, the transcription of the gene is increased.
 In contrast, a silencer decreases or inhibits the gene's expression.
 ATAC-Seq has become popular as it's easier, faster and requires less cells than alternative techniques for assaying accessible regions of the genome, such as FAIRE-Seq and DNase-Seq.

 ![ATAC-Seq](../../images/atac-seq/atac-seq.jpeg "Buenrostro et al. 2013 Nat Methods")

 With ATAC-Seq, to find accessible (open) chromatin regions, the genome is treated with an enzyme called Tn5, which is a transposase.
 A [transposase](https://en.wikipedia.org/wiki/Transposase) can bind to a [transposable element](https://en.wikipedia.org/wiki/Transposable_element), which is a DNA sequence that can change its position (jump) within a genome (read the two links to get a deeper insight).
-Tn5 inserts adapters into open regions of the genome and concurrently, the DNA is sheared by the transposase activity.
-The read library is then prepared for sequencing, including PCR amplification and purification steps.
+During ATAC-Seq, the Tn5 inserts DNA sequences which corresponds to truncated Nextera adapters into open regions of the genome and concurrently, the DNA is sheared by the transposase activity.
+The read library is then prepared for sequencing, including PCR amplification with full Nextera adapters and purification steps.
 Paired-end reads are recommended for ATAC-Seq for the reasons described [here](https://informatics.fas.harvard.edu/atac-seq-guidelines.html).

 In this tutorial we will use data from the study of [Buenrostro et al. 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825), the first paper on ATAC-Seq.
 The data is from a human cell line of purified CD4+ T cells, called GM12878.
 The original dataset had 2 x 200 million reads and this would be too big to process in a training session.
 So, we downsampled the original dataset to 200,000 randomly selected reads.
-We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on this chromosome, similar to what you might get with a typical ATAC-seq sample (2 x 20 million reads in original fastq).
+We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on this chromosome, similar to what you might get with a typical ATAC-Seq sample (2 x 20 million reads in original fastq).
 Furthermore, we want to compare the predicted open chromatin regions to the known binding sites of CTCF, a DNA-binding protein implicated in 3D structure: [CTCF](https://en.wikipedia.org/wiki/CTCF).
 CTCF is known to bind to thousands of sites in the genome and thus it can be used as a positive control for assessing if the ATAC-Seq experiment is good quality.
+Indeed, the accessibility generated by CTCF binding is much lower than the accessibility around TSS.
+A good ATAC-Seq data, would have accessible regions outside of TSS, for example, at some CTCF binding sites.
 For that reason, we will download binding sites of CTCF identified by ChIP in the same cell line from ENCODE (ENCSR000AKB, dataset ENCFF933NTR).

 > ### Agenda